pfnegrini/install-opencv/README.md

 ### OpenCV 3.0.0

-I created a branch [2_4_9_0](https://github.com/sgjava/install-opencv/tree/2_4_9_0) since that's the last stable build script before moving to OpenCV 3.0.0.

 The master branch now builds OpenCV 3.0.0 from GitHub, so you can consider this experimental until the OpenCV build is release quality.
+Release date [here](http://code.opencv.org/projects/opencv/versions/3).

 ### WARNING